A supercomputing framework for solving PDEs by hybrid parallelism.

 $ python setup.py install

-The option --download used above asks the building script to download necessary external packages, e.g., METIS, from Internet.
+The option --download used above asks the building script to download necessary external source packages, e.g., METIS, from Internet.
 Option --extract extracts the downloaded packages.
 Since METIS is incompatible to the current release of gcc, a patch is supplied with SOLVCON and can be automatically applied to the downloaded METIS source with the --apply-patches option.

 $ cd $SCSRC $ scons $ python setup.py install

 without using the options --download, --extract, and --apply-patches.
 If you want a clean rebuild, run scons -c before scons.
+Note, scons -c does not remove the unpacked source, so you don’t need to reapply the patches unless you have deleted the unpacked source files.

-Optionally, if you have Nose installed, you can run:
+If you have Nose installed, you can run: